 The signatories use of the words economic clearance hark from the 18th and 19th century clearance evictions by landlords of tenants from the Highlands, so they could increase their wealth.

-However, house prices on the islands are at the top end of average house prices in Scotland and half of residential homes are being bought with cash but, compared to national averages, the islands offer exceptionally good value for money.
-And enquiries aren’t just coming in from around the UK – estate agents say that ‘exceptional interest’ is being shown from buyers in Hong Kong.
+However, house prices on the islands are at the top end of average house prices in Scotland.
+Half of residential homes are being bought with cash but enquiries aren’t just coming in from around the UK – estate agents say that ‘exceptional interest’ is being shown from buyers in Hong Kong.

 With concerns that the Gaelic language could vanish within ten years if younger residents cannot afford to live there, more may be required than housing availability to keep locals in the area.